softeng-feup/open-cx-sirconference/README.md

 We have tested the following features:

 * Log in as guest

 * Enter a specific session

 To implement those tests, we used acceptance tests with the help of the flutter_gherkin package for flutter.

+The automated tests of this features can be seen [here](https://github.com/softeng-feup/open-cx-sirconference/tree/master/mobile_app/test_driver/steps).

 ---